dragon-udfly/dragon-udfly/README.md

 - 🫡 Always eager to learn, collaborate and commit with suportive team.
 - 💞️ Excited to collaborate on impactful projects that push boundaries!
 - ⚒️ Plan, design, hard-code, vibe-code, review
-- 💡 Exploring AI/ML, DevOps, Open Source, and Cybersecurity.
+- 💡 Exploring Open Source, and Cybersecurity.
 - 😋 Always excited to dive into new technologies!
 - 🌱 Currently deepening my knowledge in Advanced Java, python and Backend technologies.
 - ⚡ Fun fact: It works on my machine... does it work everywhere else?
 Let’s find out together!